Marriage (Approved Organisations) Bill [HL]

 Overview

-This bill amends the Marriage Act 1949 to allow the Registrar General to approve certain charitable organisations to conduct marriages.
-These organisations must be registered charities promoting a religion or belief (including non-religious beliefs), not own a registered place of worship, and be deemed reputable.
+This bill amends the Marriage Act 1949 to allow the Registrar General to authorize specific charitable organizations to conduct marriages according to their own customs.
+Only registered charities focused on religious or non-religious beliefs, lacking their own registered place of worship, and deemed reputable, will be considered.

 Description